 Essentially, these banks have determined that if they are going to spend money on acquiring new customers, offering them cash or other bonuses is an effective way of getting them in the door.

-High interest current accounts often require higher minimum deposits, or cap the amount that is eligible for the higher rate.
+High interest current accounts often require higher minimum deposits or cap the amount that is eligible for the higher rate.
 These thresholds can result in some tricky maths – it isn’t just a case of picking the account with the highest interest rate.
 One with a lower rate but a higher cap might pay more.

-Others might require you to opt in for electronic statements, or make a minimum number of direct debits per month.
+Others might require you to opt in for electronic statements or make a minimum number of direct debits per month.

-Make sure you understand what the account requires of you before agreeing to place your money there.
+So make sure you understand what the account requires of you before agreeing to place your money there.

 Perhaps most importantly, though, most high interest bank accounts and regular savings accounts only offer a high rate of interest for a 12-month introductory period.